AceOfNitwits/PS-AnchorAPI/README.md

 ⬜ Unlock a folder

+### Group functions

-⬜ Unlock a root
+⬜ Create a group

 ⬜ Update a group

+⬜ Update group members

+⬜ Delete a group

+### Guest functions

+⬜ Convert a guest to a standard account

+⬜ Create a guest

 ⬜ Update a guest

+⬜ Delete a guest

+### Machine functions

+⬜ Create a backup

+⬜ Delete a backup

-⬜ Update a person
+⬜ Restore a backup

-⬜ Update a share
+⬜ Delete a machine mapping

+⬜ Map a path on a file server enabled machine to a root

+### Organization (Company) functions

+⬜ Create an organization

 ⬜ Update an organization

 ⬜ Update an organization's policy

+⬜ Delete an organization

+⬜ Create a share

-⬜ Update group members
+⬜ Update a share

 ⬜ Update share subscribers

+⬜ Delete a share

+### Person (Account) functions

+⬜ Create a person

+⬜ Update a person

+⬜ Delete a person

+⬜ Create an account sync root

+### Root functions

-⬜ Upload a file to a folder
+⬜ Create a folder in a root

+⬜ Lock a root

+⬜ Unlock a root

 ⬜ Upload a file to a root

-⬜ Write-AnchorFolder (not implemented in API)

-   Upload the contents and structure of a folder.

 ## Navigation functions 📁